emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

    # The Logstash hosts
   hosts: ["$IP:5044"]
 ```
-Where $IP is IP address of Energy Logserver datanode.
+Where $IP is IP address of ITRS Log Analytics datanode.

 ## Linux Systems
-The Energy Logserver accepts data from the Linux systems using the SYSLOG protocol.
+The ITRS Log Analytics accepts data from the Linux systems using the SYSLOG protocol.

 To identify events from a specific source, add the following condition to the Logstash configuration file: